Divorce and Refinancing a House in Texas

 How to Refinance with an Owelty Lien

 Using an Owelty lien for refinancing can simplify property division during a divorce.
 This lien helps one spouse buy out the other’s share of home equity.
-In Texas, this is called an equity buyout refinance and involves specific lender policies.
+This is called an equity buyout refinance in Texas and involves specific lender policies.
 Here’s how it works:

 1. Work with a Texas Mortgage Lender: Choose a lender who understands divorce refinancing options.